Tas8836/RPi-4B-bbn-1920x1080-resolution-setup/README.md

 # Resolution Setup for 1920x1080

 This repository contains the logic to set the screen resolution to **1920x1080** at login using Budgie Desktop's **autostart feature**.
 On my raspberry pi 4b running BareBoat Necessities Operating System.
-I had trouble with evertime I connected to a difference screen I would have to adjust something.
+I had trouble with evertime I connected to a different screen I would have to adjust something.
 This seems to have fixed it.
 ## 📂 Files Included
 | **File**                  | **Location**               | **Purpose**                              |
 |--------------------------|----------------------------|------------------------------------------|